Agoric/documentation/main/guides/getting-started/start-a-project.md

 - Send an Email to [Developer Relations](mailto://devrel@agoric.com)

-# Welcome!
+## Welcome!
-In this tutorial you will install the Agoric SDK as well as a simple application to test the functionality of Agoric.
+In this tutorial you will install a simple application to test the functionality of Agoric.
+## Platform Requirements
 Currently Agoric supports [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about), MacOS, and Linux.
 This tutorial is based on an installation of [Ubuntu 22.04 LTS](https://ubuntu.com/download/desktop).
 If you're using a different operating system, some variation may be required.

-# Installing Curl Utility on Ubuntu
+## Installing Curl Utility on Ubuntu
 If you're using a fresh Linux installation or you do not already have the `curl` utility installed, please follow these steps...
 <details>
 <summary>Installing Curl Utility on Ubuntu</summary>